 During these four years of war, many sinister battles took place on our territory.
 In Gerbéviller, the town was set on fire, looted and dozens of men and women massacred by the German army.
 In Vitrimont, the hill of Leomont was taken in turn, taken over nearly 8 times by both sides, on the night of 25 to 26 August 1914 alone.
 In Montauville and Fey-en-Haye, heavy fighting took place at Bois-le-Prêtre, a strategic passage of the Saint-Mihiel salient ......

-It is not so well-known that heavy fighting took place in the Vosges during the First World War.
-A visit to the front line 1914-1918 immediately gives a meaningful interpretation of this region, which has an atmosphere as if the trenches had only been abandoned yesterday.
-Bunkers, tunnels and trenches can still be found here in great diversity.
-In the woods there are also numerous bunkers and remnants of fortifications to be seen.
+It is less well known that there was heavy fighting in the Vosges during the First World War.
+A visit to the front line 1914-1918, gives it immediate impact.
+This region breathes an atmosphere as if the positions were abandoned only yesterday.
+Bunkers, tunnels and trenches can still be found here in great variety.
+Also in the woods, you can still discover numerous barbed wire fences, bunkers and remains of defence works.

 A NEW CHALLENGING WALKING / BIKING / SELFDRIVING ROUTE FOR PEACE

 The Western Front Way is a new long-distance walking, cycling and self-drive route for peace, mental balance and remembrance.
 The idea was rediscovered in a letter written by a young soldier who served at the Battle of Loos in 1915.
 He wrote that at the end of the Great War he dreamed of creating a "beautiful road ... for all nations to walk/ride together in peace when the conflict was over".

 The Western Front Way (1000 km between Nieuwpoort and Pfetterhouse) is a new challenging long-distance route for walking/cycling and self-drive for peace, mental balance and remembrance.

 Who dares to face this challenge?